Lifelong diplomat who backed Iran diplomacy picked to head CIA

-President-elect Biden has picked a State Department lifer and a staunch advocate of diplomacy with Iran to head the CIA, tapping former Amb.
-William Burns to head the spy agency after a tumultuous four years under President Trump.
+President-elect Joseph R. Biden has picked a State Department lifer and a staunch advocate of diplomacy with Iran to head the CIA, tapping former Ambassador William Burns to head the spy agency after a tumultuous four years under President Trump.

 Mr. Burns, who has never worked on the intelligence side of the government ledger, has called President Trump’s withdrawal from the Obama-era Iranian nuclear deal “foolish” and openly questioned the strategic value of the U.S. drone strike that killed Iran’s top military general last year.